Egida/Pitraix/README.md

 # Anonymous and secure
-- Pitraix is coded in Golang which is memory safe, statically linked, and real fast. it's used by important companies such as: Google, Banks, Cloudflare, Discord, etc
+- Pitraix is coded in Golang which is memory safe, statically linked, and real fast. it's used by important companies such as: Google, Banks, Cloudflare, Discord, etc and uses same libraries used by those companies, thus guaranteed safe code

-- Pitraix is coded with extra security in mind to both protect the peer and the operator.

 - Hosts don't know each other.
 Not even their TOR onion address